memgraph/docs/docs/how-to-guides/replication.md

    REPLICA instance 1 is called REP1, its replication mode is SYNC, and it is located at IP address `172.17.0.3.` with port `10000`.

-   Once the MAIN instance commits a transaction, it will communicate the changes to all REPLICA instances running in SYNC mode and wait until it receives a response that the changes have been applied to the REPLICAs or that a timeout has been reached. <br/>
+   Once the MAIN instance commits a transaction, it will communicate the changes to all REPLICA instances running in SYNC mode and wait until it receives a response that the changes have been applied to the REPLICAs or that a timeout has been reached.
-   In the case of a timeout, the MAIN instance will return an error to the user proposing a check of the REPLICAs' statuses as there might be network or hardware issues.

    If you used any port other than `10000` while demoting a REPLICA instance, you will need to specify it like this: "172.17.0.3:5000"